Previous to the start of the Hurricane Season

 - If possible, take photographs or videos of damages.

-- Separate affected properties from ones that haven’t suffered any damages.
+- Separate affected properties from ones that haven’t suffered any losses.

 - Take measures to safeguard properties.
 Protect your properties as if you did not have insurance.

-- Obtain the last inventory before the siniestro.
+- Obtain the last inventory before the loss.